Reham Khan: Media career

+United Kingdom

+Host

 Reham started her career in 2006 hosting shows on Legal TV.
-In 2007, Reham began presenting for Sunshine Radio Hereford and Worcester.
+In 2007, she began presenting for Sunshine Radio Hereford and Worcester.
 In 2008, Khan joined the BBC as a weather presenter.

+Pakistan

+Host

-In 2013, Khan came to Pakistan and joined Pakistani news channel News One (Pakistani TV channel).
+In 2013, Khan came to Pakistan and joined Pakistani news channel News One.
 She later joined Aaj TV.
 In 2014, following a brief stint at PTV, she joined Dawn News presenting the current affairs show In Focus.
 Following a brief hiatus in early 2015, she resumed her work with a new show on Dawn.
 The Reham Khan Show, a programme celebrating Pakistani heroes, debuted in May 2015.
 In December 2015, she started a new talk show by the name of Tabdeeli on Neo TV.
-Tabdeeli (change) is also a political slogan of Imran Khan, her former husband.
+Tabdeeli ("change") is also a political slogan of Imran Khan, her former husband.
 Reham left Neo TV in June 2016.

+Production

-Reham has also produced the Pakistani film Janaan, a romantic comedy set in Swat which premiered on the occasion of Eid ul Adha on 13 September 2016.
+Reham produced the Pakistani film Janaan, a romantic comedy set in Swat, which premiered on the occasion of Eid ul Adha on 13 September 2016.

+Political career

 Khan launched the Pakistan Republic Party on 15 July 2025, aiming to represent marginalized groups and end dynastic politics.
 Announcing the launch at the Karachi Press Club, she vowed to pursue legal reforms and described the launch of the party as a national mission.